Starter Kit Contents

 You will notice that the same activities often appear under one or more Approach or Goal.
 Activities can be adapted to fit a spectrum of use cases and objectives based on implementation.
 Additionally, activities are driven by real adversary behavior.
 When an adversary engages in a specific behavior, they are vulnerable to expose an unintended weakness.
 In Engage, we look at each MITRE ATT&CK® technique to examine the weaknesses revealed and identify engagement activities to exploit this weakness.

 By mapping the engagement activities to ATT&CK, we can better plan which activities will enable us to reach our strategic objectives.
-If you are unfamiliar with MITRE ATT&CK, spend some time exploring their website, attack.mitre.org.
+If you are unfamiliar with MITRE ATT&CK, spend some time exploring the ATT&CK website.

-Spend some time exploring the Matrix.
+Also spend some time exploring the Engage Matrix.
 By clicking on various components, you can learn more about each action.
 Think of these actions as building blocks as you create the outline of your engagements.

 The Engage Matrix Explorer

 Mapping Engage to MITRE ATT&CK

 Let’s put it all together and see how you can grow from running a single operation to integrating adversary engagement into your cyber strategy

 The MITRE Engage Cycle illustrates how the Engage Matrix can be operationalized over the course of a single operation.